Creating Seamless Textures

 Step 4

-The text treatment is pretty similar to the rater image.
-For the “Pattern” text I did the same as step 10 from the raster image.
-I used Susa Heavy for the font and in the Appearance panel, I filled it with a dark gray linear gradient, added a new fill, offset the new fill, and changed the offset fill to a lighter background color.
+The text treatment is pretty similar to the raster image.
+To create the “Pattern” text, I did the same as step 10 from the raster image.
+I used Susa Heavy for the font, and using the Appearance panel, I filled it with a dark gray linear gradient, added a new fill, offset the new fill, and changed the offset fill to a lighter background color.

 Step 5

-Below the “Pattern” text is just a couple simple paths.
-With the Line Segment tool (/), create a path that is the length of the text.
-Change the stroke to 1 pt and change the stroke color to a gray color.
+Below the “Pattern” text, I added 2 simple paths with the Line Segment tool (/).
+To do this, simply draw a path that is the length of the text.
+Go to Window > Stroke to open your Stroke panel, and change the stroke to 1 pt and the color to a gray color.
 Create another path directly below the first, and change the stroke color to a light background color.

 Step 6

 For the “Swatch” text, I used Museo Slab 900.
-First take off any stroke and fill and from the Appearance panel add a new fill.
+Remove any stroke and fill and from the Appearance panel and add a new fill.
 Change the new fill to a linear gradient with the first color stop white, the second a darker yellow color, and change the Angle to -90.
-With the new fill selected in the Appearance panel, go Effects > Stylize > Drop Shadow.
-In the Drop Shadow dialog, change the Opacity to 50, X and Y Offset to 0, and the Blur to .5 px.
+With the new fill selected, go Effects > Stylize > Drop Shadow.
+In the Drop Shadow dialog box, change the Opacity to 50, X and Y Offset to 0, and the Blur to .5 px.

 Step 7

-Create a new fill from the Appearance panel, fill it with a linear gradient, change the first color stop to a light yellow color, change the second to the same darker yellow color in the previous step, and set the Angle to -90.
-With the new fill selected in the Appearance panel, go Effects > Path > Offset Path.
+Create a new fill from the Appearance panel and fill it with a linear gradient.
+Then, change the first color stop to a light yellow color, change the second to the same darker yellow color in the previous step, and set the Angle to -90.
+With the new fill selected, go Effects > Path > Offset Path.
 In the Offset Oath dialog, change the Offset to -1 px.
-That’s all!

 Playing Around

 These are really fun to play with.
-Take your background texture that you just made, find the Bird Fill item, and change it with any of the Basic Graphics_Textures swatches and see what you come up with!
-Also try combining a couple of different pattern fills on the same background.
+Take your background texture that you just made, find the Bird Fill item, and change it with any of the Basic Graphics_Textures swatches to see what you come up with!
+Also try combining a couple of different pattern fills on the same background to see what cool effects that makes.

 Combining Raster Effects and Pattern Fills